-But for those large pieces which are more at risk of accidental damage (such as dining tables, sofas and so on), investing in practical, durable furniture which is harder to stain, scratch or break is a wise move which will save you money in the long run.
+But for those large pieces which are more at risk of accidental damage (such as dining tables, sofas and so on), investing in practical, durable furniture is a wise move that will save you money in the long run.

 Bonus tip: It’s common practice to set a damage deposit for vacation rentals as this helps guests feel a greater sense of responsibility for the property they’re staying in.

 It may not strike you as the most creative part of furnishing your home, but storage is an important factor to take into consideration for any vacation rental.